Unity-Technologies/BuildReportInspector/com.unity.build-report-inspector/README.md

 Disclaimer
 ==========

+This package is provided as-is, with no support from Unity Technologies.
+We plan to add a built-in and supported UI for the BuildReport feature in a future version of Unity, but until then, this package serves as a demonstration on how you can access the BuildReport information today.

-This package gets the information it can from the BuildReport Scripting API (https://docs.unity3d.com/ScriptReference/Build.Reporting.BuildReport.html).
+In particular, this package gets the information it can from the BuildReport Scripting API (https://docs.unity3d.com/ScriptReference/Build.Reporting.BuildReport.html).

 Usage
 =====